maziano/prem82.github.io/_posts/2014-06-29-what-if-there-is-god.md

 **Conclusion:** We know nothing, we conclude nothing.
 This discussion was based on an initial assumption that God exists and further assumptions of how he might have created everything.
 These assumptions borrow heavily the facts and open mysteries from science, evolution etc. I compiled only a portion of our discussion which I remember.
 Brazil vs Chile Soccer game abruptly stopped our discussion.

-**PS:** I am still an athiest.
+**PS:** I am still an atheist.
 This article is to help theists with one more story of God & Creation, so that I can have a thought provoking debate with them the next time, instead of the voodoo stories in the religious texts.